ZhongQiyu/blink-detector/README.md

 - Merge System.py, cascade.py, ocr.py, and main.py.
 Which file can be deleted?
 Which files should go to which directory?
 Why?
 - Refer to the repository done by Marisabel.
 Which files are the ones we inherited?
 Which are not?
 Can they be consolidated into one folder?
 - Apply the same logic of (1) and (2) on the folders.
 Do not change them into submodules.
 Warning: Before ANY kinds of deletion, what would we better do?
 Hint: Modularity sounds a good plan.

+2. Implementation:
 - The AI feature to trace eye-blinking.
    - Currently, the model can handle the images that are close to the screen.
-We apply EAR so far.
+We are now using the CENTRALIZING method to count to the eye blinks.
    - However, for the captions a bit away from the camera, the model does not perform really well.
-Why do you think we are experiencing that?
+      - Why do you think we are experiencing that?
 How may we solve this?
-   - We are now using EAR and YOUR NEW METHOD to compute the distance between the upper and the lower eyelids.
-GPT might suggests one of them to be better, while there might be a better metric.
-Add examples and shorten your prompts so that we can find one of them that works better than the others.

-2. Implementation:
+      - Apply a dynamic procedure that captures and adjusts the detection model's confidence (i.e. the user's confidence too as they calls the GUI) for eye-blinking.
+The further you are away from the screen, the less difference of the eyelids is needed for telling 1 blink, vice versa.
 - A better layout a.k.a arrangement of elements for the controlling GUI.
+   - Add the statistics of:
+      - The # of eye-tracking feature points
+      - The real-time tracking of keyboard input, and
+      - The location of mouse clicks on the screen.
+      - *Overlapping statistics within the video window.
+   - Aside from the current text-input box that changes the strictness, we need to enhance the AI feature's controls on the user's end.
+      - If the video stream is blocked too long by external items, the dynamic adjustment pauses until the blocking items are removed.
+      - We will have a time-lapse here, say like a 3-second threshold.
    - Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
-Save space for the video display and detection.
+      - Save space for the video display and detection.
 Try to truncate the warning messages and the contents of the buttons.
       - While flexing the components, we can apply a grid layout or a drop-down menu.
-However, since the drop-down menu takes additional work in pynput, it would be better to perform scaling and movement when we change to grid layout.
-Find the functions to do this and apply them.
-   - Add the statistics of:
-      - The # of eye-tracking feature points
-      - The real-time tracking of keyboard input, and
-      - The location of mouse click on the screen.
-      - *Overlap the statistics with the video window.
-- A threshold that tells the user if they needs a break.
-It needs to be 1 or 2 numbers on the counts of eye-blinking, key-strokes on the keyboard, and that of the mouse.
-But recall that either the eye-blink counts works off the range or any of the two counts on key-stroke soar too much would be able to let the system warn the user.
+However, the drop-down menu takes additional work, so choose the track that fits your time schedule.
+- A fine-tuning threshold of key strokes from both the keyboard and the mouse that tells the user if they needs a break.
+We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.
-- A script that connects your external hardware as a virtual camera to work on OpenCV.
-Since we need to display the project in Zoom, we need to leave the embedded one for the main project while enabling video input for Zoom with the virtual camera.
+- Since we need to display the project in Zoom, we need to leave the embedded camera for the main project while enabling video input for Zoom with the virtual camera.
+Write a script that connects your external hardware as a virtual camera to work on OpenCV.
+- *A script that generalizes the libraries used in both macOS and Windows.

 3. Synchronization:
-- In the working directory that you have on your computer, upload ALL the dependencies in a folder.
+- In the working directory that you have on your computer, upload ALL the dependencies in a folder as requirements.txt.
-- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
-Again, be aware of the naming of everything.
 - Run the command lines to install the Pyinstaller library.
 Try to wrap up your current version of code with Pyinstaller as an .exe so that it COMPILES and RUNS.
-- Tackle with Git when you iterate the versions.
-We are using the ```main``` branch, and if you want to have you own, feel free to create one.
-Send pull requests per your version update.

 4. Pro-tips:
+- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
+Again, be aware of the naming of everything.
 - Do `git pull` then `git push ...` AS ALWAYS.
 This will eliminate at least 60% of the clashes.
 - When deletion of files happened, revert to the last-updated version.
 Save the directories often when you finish an iteration.
 - Use the GitHub feature in either PyCharm or VS Code to synchronize the progress.
 It is better than plain-text because of the auto-configuration of the .iml files, etc.
+- Tackle with Git when you iterate the versions.
+We are using the ```main``` branch, and if you want to have you own, feel free to create one.
+Send pull requests per your version update.
 - Work on 2 and 3 mostly.
 Cite the work from ChatGPT with notes when they bring a large help to your project (e.g. put up a module that works completely or fixed a stingy bug).

 5. Final Compilation!